-The Monterey Bay Area Mathematics Project (MBAMP) offers professional development opportunities for teachers in Santa Cruz, Monterey, and San Benito counties.
-MBAMP is one of 19 California Mathematics project sites supported by the state of California and administered by the University of California Office of the President.
+The Monterey Bay Area Mathematics Project (MBAMP) offers professional enrichment opportunities for teachers in Santa Cruz, Monterey, and San Benito counties.
+MBAMP is one of 19 California Mathematics project sites funded in part by the state of California and administered by the University of California Office of the President.
 MBAMP is housed in the Mathematics Department at University of California at Santa Cruz.

 We offer support to teachers of students in grades K-12 through a variety of events including:

 Summer Institutes for K-12 Teachers.
 The 3rd week in June.

 Saturday Seminars and Workshops posted on the home page of the website.

 Contracting with Districts: Providing a variety of services including preparing for the implementation of the Common Core Standards.

 Independent Study Program: Teachers design their own independent study around topics that are relevant to them right now.

 Math Festivals: Let us help you organize a math festival at your school.

 MBAMP is also available to support teachers through coaching, grant writing support, a mathematics fiction book group, THINK TANK for High School Teachers, and help with creating an interdisciplinary math curriculum.
 Graduate continuing education units are available for all MBAMP participants.